neonode-inc/zforce-arduino/README.md

 ## Touch Sensor Modules
 All commercially available _Neonode Touch Sensor Modules_ are supported (this excludes customer specific firmwares).
-Neonode generally recommends using the latest firmware compatible with Your sensor, visit [Neonode Support Center](https://support.neonode.com/) to download latest firmware.
+Neonode generally recommends using the latest firmware compatible with your sensor, visit [Neonode Support Center](https://support.neonode.com/) to download latest firmware.

 # How to Use the library